kdgregory/aws-misc/lambda/firehose-transform/README.md

 * `json_transform` ensures that the output file consists of single-line JSON text records, separated by newlines.
-Source records that are GZipped are uncompressed, and any source records that cannot be parsed are dropped and logged.
+Source records that are GZipped are uncompressed, those that can't be parsed are reported, and there's a hook that lets you drop records based on their contents.

-These Lambdas are also intended to provide boilerplate for arbitrary Firehose transforms, by changing just the `transform()` function.